vimpunk/cratetorrent/DESIGN.md

 - **`piece length`**: Files are split up into _pieces_, and the length of a piece is the number of bytes in a piece, except for possibly the last piece, which may be shorter.
-This value is usually a power of two, and usually some multiple of 4KiB.
+This value is usually a power of two, and usually some multiple of 16 KiB.
 File pieces are indexed from zero.
 - **`pieces`**: A list of SHA1 hashes, that represent the expected value of hashing each of the file pieces.
 - **`length`** exclusive or **`files`**: